-Elephant riding in Bali is an industry that thrives off of uninformed tourists.
+Elephant riding in Bali is an industry that thrives off uninformed tourists.
 As a result, it’s a very popular item on Bali’s bucket list.

 Traveler’s go there to experience colourful Asian culture and to immerse in nature.
 For many, this means getting close to wild animals.
 Especially the elephants.
 And who wouldn’t want to do that?
 They’re beautiful, majestic and mesmerizing.
 But sadly, the companies that offer elephant experiences to tourists, are also destroying their livelihood.